luckylaraib/OC2WP/README.md

 ### 1.9 (2025-07-02)

-* Fully self-contained DB connect only on demand (no PHP warnings on fresh install)
+* Fully self-contained DB connect only on demand
 * Admin notice if credentials are missing
 * AJAX error fallback for missing or invalid credentials